Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Numerical Experiments

 \subsubsection{Magnetic resonance image reconstruction}

 In this experiment, we consider the reconstruction problem in compressed sensing magnetic resonance imaging (CS-MRI).
 In CS-MRI, we set $\Abf = \mathcal{P}\mathcal{F}$, where $\mathcal{P}$ is a binary selection matrix representing the Fourier space ($k$-space) sampling trajectory, and $\mathcal{F}$ is the discrete Fourier transform.
 The ground truth image is shown in Figure \ref{fig:mri_rec_err}(a).
 We use radial mask $\mathcal{P}$ with three different sampling ratios $10 \%$, $20 \%$ and $30 \%$ in this experiments.
-The one with 20\% sampling ratio is shown in Figure \ref{fig:mri_rec_err}(e).
+The one with 10\% sampling ratio is shown in Figure \ref{fig:mri_rec_err}(a).
 We randomly select $150$ 2D images from the brain MRI datasets \cite{mridata}, then extract the main center region of interests (size $190\times190$) of every image as the ground truth images $\xhat$, and set the data to $\bbf = \Abf \xhat$.
 Then we randomly select $100$ images for training and use the other $50$ for testing.

-During the training, for each of the sampling ratios 10\%, 20\%, and 30\%, we train LDA for phase numbers $K=3,5,\dots,11$, and the PSNR obtained for each case is shown in the middle panel of Figure \ref{fig:5}.
-For comparison, we also apply ISTA-Net$^+$ \cite{Zhang2018ISTANetIO} to the same data.
-We use $\xbf_0 = \mathbf{0}$ as the initial for both ISTA-Net$^+$ and LDA.
+During the training, for each of the sampling ratios 10\%, 20\%, and 30\%, we train LDA for phase numbers $K=3,5,\dots,11$, and the PSNR obtained for each case is shown in the left panel of Figure \ref{fig:6}.
+For comparison, we also apply Zero-filling \cite{bernstein2001effect}, ADMM-Net \cite{NIPS2016_6406}, ISTA-Net$^+$ \cite{Zhang2018ISTANetIO} and Variational Network (VN) \cite{HKK18} to the same data.
+We use $\xbf_0 = \mathbf{0}$ as the initial for ADMM-Net, ISTA-Net$^+$ and LDA, whereas VN takes the result of zero-filling as initial.
 The quantitative comparison results are shown in Table \ref{www}, where the PSNR, the relative error (RelErr) of the reconstruction $\xbf$ to the ground truth $\xhat$ defined by $\|\xbf - \xhat\|/\|\xhat\|$, and the structural similarity index (SSIM) \cite{wang2004image} are provided for each of the three sampling ratios.

-These results show that LDA generates more accurate images using only $8 \%$ of the amount of learnable parameters of ISTA-Net$^+$.
-Figure \ref{fig:mri_rec_err} shows the pointwise absolute error of the reconstructed images obtained by ISTA-Net$^+$ and LDA under these three sampling ratios, where brighter pixels indicate larger errors.
-From Figurre \ref{fig:mri_rec_err}, it can be seen that LDA attains much lower error and hence better reconstruction quality.
+These results show that LDA generates more accurate images using relatively much fewer network parameters.
+Figure \ref{fig:mri_rec_err} shows the reconstructed images obtained by ADMM-Net, ISTA-Net$^+$, VN and LDA under sampling ratio 10\%, as well as the corresponding pointwise absolute error where brighter pixels indicate larger errors.
+From Figure \ref{fig:mri_rec_err}, it can be seen that LDA attains much lower error and better reconstruction quality.